 - SOCIAL MEDIA & DISCUSSING THE ACCIDENT: Limiting your conversations to those directly involved with the investigation of your claim or the medical treatment of your injuries from the accident is an additional protective measure to ensure your claim is handled properly.
 This might also include restricting communication between you and the insurance company of the person that injured you.
 It is important to remember the insurance company of the person who injured you does not have the same obligations to you as your own insurer.
 Their job is to protect the person that injured you.
 It is also important to limit or even avoid online posts or discussions about your auto accident, injuries or medical treatments on social media accounts or blogs to prevent anyone from misconstruing or misunderstanding your comments or photos while your claim is being handled.

 - RELEASE FORMS & SETTLEMENT CHECKS: The intention of almost all insurance companies is to settle and close claims at the earliest possible opportunity.
 An insurance company will do this by making a settlement offer and asking for you to sign a release of liability form.
 By signing the release form, you are agreeing to accept their settlement offer for damages and bring your claim to a close.
 More importantly, by doing so, you are relinquishing your rights to take any further legal action or bring any additional damages for your claim.
-Due to the nature of injuries and loss associated with auto accidents, it is always safe to wait until you are no longer in need of medical treatment or suffering any other type of physical, emotional or financial loss.
+Due to the nature of injuries and loss associated with automotive accidents, it is always safe to wait until you are no longer in need of medical treatment or suffering any other type of physical, emotional or financial loss.

 DO YOU HAVE QUESTIONS ABOUT INJURIES RELATED TOYOUR AUTOMOBILE ACCIDENT?